cxs-css/cxs/README.md

   // adding hashed classnames to HTML.
   // Numbers are converted to px values.
-  // Pseudo classes and @media queries work as well. const className = cxs({
+  // Pseudo classes and @media queries work as well.
+  // cxs attaches a stylesheet to the head and updates
+  // rules with each call.
+  const className = cxs({
     fontSize: 14,
     color: 'white',